kuzzleio/documentation-old/src/sdk-reference/kuzzle/now.md

 ## Callback Response

-Returns an `integer` containing the current Kuzzle Backend time, encoded as an UTC Epoch time in milliseconds.
+Returns an `integer` containing the current Kuzzle time, encoded as an UTC Epoch time in milliseconds.